 This is done by counter-balancing the weight bias of each wheel.
-Put simply, this means that if one part of a wheel has additional weight on it, the same amount of weight is applied to the other side of the wheel to keep it evenly balanced.
+This means that if one part of a wheel has additional weight on it, the same amount of weight is applied to the other side of the wheel to keep it evenly balanced.
 When purchasing tyres from ATS Euromaster, we will always ensure that your wheels are correctly balanced due to the inconsistency in the rubber compounds of new tyres.

 What causes wheel imbalance?